Nick Fortes Player Props: Marlins vs. Reds

 Nick Fortes At The Plate

-- Fortes is hitting .218 with five doubles, five home runs and 13 walks.
+- Fortes is batting .216 with five doubles, five home runs and 13 walks.

-- In 50.7% of his 71 games this season, Fortes has picked up at least one hit.
-He's also had 11 multi-hit games.
+- Fortes has picked up a hit in 50.0% of his 72 games this season, with at least two hits in 15.3% of those games.

-- Fortes has driven in a run in 19 games this season (26.8%), including two games with multiple runs batted in.
+- In 19 games this season (26.4%), Fortes has picked up an RBI, including two games with multiple runs batted in.

-- In 19 of 71 games this season, he has scored, including multiple runs once.
+- In 19 of 72 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.